Effects of Metformin on IL-17, IFN-γ, and Sperm Quality in a Rat Model of Chronic Non-bacterial Prostatitis

 Abstract

-Background: Chronic non-bacterial prostatitis (CNP) is a common, debilitating prostate disorder with no standardized treatment.
-Metformin, an anti-diabetic drug, exerts anti-inflammatory effects by reducing cytokines.
+Background: Chronic nonbacterial prostatitis (CNP) is a common, debilitating prostate disorder with no standardized treatment.
+Metformin (MET), an anti-diabetic medication, exhibits anti-inflammatory effects by reducing the production of cytokines.

-Methods: Twenty-four eight-week-old male Wistar rats were selected and divided into four groups, including the mock group (Group I), CNP-control group (Group II), CNP-cernilton group (Group III), and CNP-MET group (Group IV).
-For CNP induction, 1% carrageenan (0.1 ml) was injected intraprostatic into groups II, III, and IV.
-The rats in groups III and IV received cernilton (100 mg/kg) and MET (100 mg/kg) orally for three weeks.
-Prostatic index (PI), serum prostate-specific antigen (PSA), interleukin-17 (IL-17), interferon- γ (IFN‐γ), and sperm parameters (counts, motility, and viability) were compared between groups.
-Data were analyzed using one-way ANOVA with Tukey's post-hoc test for normal distributions and Kruskal-Wallis with Mann-Whitney U test for non-normal distributions.
+Methods: A total of 24 8-week-old male Wistar rats were selected and divided into 4 groups: The mock group (group I), CNP-control group (group II), CNP-Cernilton group (group III), and CNP-MET group (group IV).
+For CNP induction, 1% carrageenan (0.1 mL) was injected intraprostatically into groups II, III, and IV.
+The rats in groups III and IV received Cernilton (100 mg/kg) and MET (100 mg/kg) orally for three weeks.
+Prostatic index (PI), serum prostate-specific antigen (PSA), interleukin-17 (IL-17), interferon-γ (IFN‐γ), and sperm parameters (counts, motility, and viability) were compared between groups.
+Data were analyzed using one-way ANOVA with Tukey post-hoc test for normal distributions and the Kruskal-Wallis with Mann-Whitney U test for non-normal distributions.
 Significance was set at P<0.05.

-Results: There was a significant increase (p<0.05) in PI, serum levels of PSA, IL-17, and IFN‐γ in group II.
+Results: There was a significant increase (P<0.05) in PI, serum levels of PSA, IL-17, and IFN‐γ in group II.
 At the same time, the sperm quality parameters were significantly decreased (P<0.05) in this group.
-On the other hand, in group IV, a significant decrease (P<0.05) in PI, PSA, IL-17, and INF- γ levels was observed, and sperm quality parameters improved compared to group II.
+On the other hand, in group IV, a significant decrease (P<0.05) in PI, PSA, IL-17, and IFN-γ levels was observed, and sperm quality parameters improved compared to group II.

 Keywords